jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 #### On your phone

 Uninstall the Tinder app and remove its local data.
 This will force the app to redownload the list of your matches.
 You will not lose all your matches as they are stored on the Tinder servers.
-Then reinstall the app but **don't open it yet**. *If you know a better way to do it without reinstalling the app please leave a comment and I will update the post.
+Then reinstall the app but **don't open it yet**. *If you know a better way to do it without reinstalling the app, please leave a comment, and I will update the post.
 I haven't dug too much into that, to be honest.*

 This is important that you reinstall the app before setting up the proxy because the AppStore use [certificate pinning](http://media.blackhat.com/bh-us-12/Turbo/Diquet/BH_US_12_Diqut_Osborne_Mobile_Certificate_Pinning_Slides.pdf, "certificate pinning") which make it unaccessible when going through mitmproxy.